June Faire 2026

 Bardic Stage

 We also invite performers to demonstrate their art on the open stage!
 This year, we will have a full schedule, featuring storytellers, musicians, a sing-along, and a dance performance.
-The venue will be indoors, with an elevated stage.
+The venue will be in the Van Zee, with an elevated stage and seating.

 All period or near-period Bardic Arts are welcome at June Faire: juggling, stage magic, singing, dancing, instrumentals, short plays, storytelling, poetry recitation, puppetry, etc.